HardlyDifficult/Tutorials/Chapter1.md

 2D games by default use 'Projection: Orthographic'.
 This means that the camera does not consider perspective, the ability to see more of the world the further it is from your eye.
 The amount of the world visible with a perspective camera is driven by it's position.

-For an Orthographic camera, the amout of the world visible is driven by a special 'Size' property.
+For an Orthographic camera, the amount of the world visible is driven by a special 'Size' property.
 'Size' defines how much of the world is visible vertically.
 Then the aspect ratio is used to determine how much to display horizontally.

 <hr></details>